Rahulkumarrathor/manavi-demo/README.md

 # manavi-demo
-This is my first git repository
+This is my first git repository.
+Auther -- Rahul Rathor